 Galatians 6:1 “Brethren, if a man be overtaken in a fault, ye which are spiritual, restore such an one in the spirit of meekness; considering thyself, lest thou also be tempted.”

 When a person in our church sins, we sometimes want to withdraw ourselves from them, believing they are somehow damaged in their spirituality.
+Too often we hold that sin (no matter how small) against them well into the future.
+This is a terrible offense against them and God.
+And it’s certainly a sin equal to their own, whatever it is.

 Noah was guilty of drunkenness, Moses was a murderer, and David committed both adultery and murder; yet we lift these men up as great heroes of our faith.
+In the same breath, we may condemn someone we know for saying a harsh word or not being as friendly as we think they ought to be.

 Do we see the great disparity?
-We should understand that all are capable of great evil, and this should be the basis for our dealings with erring believers around us.
+We should understand that all are capable of great evil and this should be the basis for our dealings with erring believers around us.
+Remember, we may also be tempted, and are quite capable of falling.

 Galatians 6:1 “Brethren, if a man be overtaken in a fault, ye which are spiritual, restore such an one in the spirit of meekness; considering thyself, lest thou also be tempted.”